Scheduling Your First Test Stream

 Stream Health - Blue Line Up

-The blue line represents the stream being sent from the MyRaces.Live platform to the the MyRaces.Live YouTube channel.
+The blue line represents the stream being sent from the MyRaces.Live platform to your connected YouTube channel and/or custom RTMP destinations.

 When there’s no camera feed, the MyRaces.Live platform sends a “CAMERA OFFLINE” video feed.